rgb-archive/spec/01-OpenSeals.md

 transaction outputs in a way that makes impossible to modify the state in any other way without invalidating it.
-This is achieved by using cryptographic commitments, i.e. by embedding commitment to the hash of the state change (named hereinafter a **proof**) into a Bitcoin transaction output – pretty much like it is done in the [OpenTimeStamps](https://opentimestamps.org/).
+This is achieved by using cryptographic commitments, i.e. by embedding commitment to the hash of the state change (named hereinafter a **proof**) into a Bitcoin transaction output – pretty much like it is done in the [OpenTimestamps](https://opentimestamps.org/).
 This mechanism is called **single-use seals** and was [originally proposed](https://petertodd.org/2016/commitments-and-single-use-seals) by Peter Todd.
 This proposal extends original concept into a more generic case.

 The main distinguishing features of the framework are the following:

-* Absence of a shared global state, allowing much higher scalability and better privacy.
-You can think of the framework as of a DAG or a sharding concept done properly, at the Level 2/3 above LNP/BP, without own blockchain, global state, economics distortions cased by token introduction etc.
+* Absence of a shared global state, allowing much higher scalability and a better privacy.
+You can think of the framework as of a DAG or a sharding concept done properly, at the Level 2/3 above LNP/BP, without own blockchain, global state, economics distortions caused by token introduction etc.
 * Privacy, censorship resistance and permissionlessness: data embedding points into Bitcoin blockchain are completely obscure, allowing censorship resistance in terms of Bitcoin transaction mining and absence of economic incentive distortion for the miners in Bitcoin network, as well as impossibility of data analysis with on-chain analysis.